5 min

 The ransomware lifecycle has three general stages:

 - Infection: To launch ransomware, hackers distribute malware that gives them access to your data.
 The most common site of infection for ransomware is phishing emails with links that, when clicked, trigger the malware download.
 Other vulnerability points are if hackers get access to someone’s credentials and are then able to remotely access and infect systems that way.
-There have also been instances of hackers exploiting weaknesses in other software, operating systems, and unsecure networks.
+There have also been instances of hackers exploiting weaknesses in other software, operating systems, and insecure networks.

 - Data Encryption: Once the malware is downloaded and has access to a system, it will begin exploiting existing encryption functionalities for the benefit of the attacker.
 Some ransomware variants are more refined than others and work to encrypt both original and backup versions of files.
 Either way, it usually lands people locked out of their own systems and files.
 Only the hacker has the key.